What is a Paint Primer?

 - Masonry works like concrete blocks or bricks.

 - Galvanized metal that has been cleaned properly.

 - Bare soft woods.

 - Unfinished dry walls.

 The drying of shellac based primers is fast, and denatured alcohol is used for cleaning and thinning.Their performance is impressive when used to stop stains and prevent bleeding.
 However, due to their bad smell, these are not easy to use.
-These primers are normally used for:
+These primers are normally